tterlouw/retroshooter/README.md

 ## How to Play

+### Desktop Controls
 1. Open index.html in a web browser
 2. Press ENTER or SPACE to start the game
 3. Use arrow keys to navigate the river and avoid obstacles
 4. Press SPACE to shoot enemies
 5. Collect fuel items to maintain your fuel supply
 6. Try to progress through as many sections as possible

+### Mobile Controls
+1. Open index.html in a mobile browser
+2. Tap the screen to start the game
+3. Use the on-screen directional controls to navigate:
+   - Bottom left: Left/Right movement controls
+   - Bottom right: Up/Down movement controls
+4. Shooting is automatic on mobile devices
+5. Collect fuel items to maintain your fuel supply
+6. Tap the screen to restart after game over

+### Mobile Tips
+- For best experience, play in landscape orientation
+- The game prevents scrolling and zooming for better gameplay
+- Touch controls are sized proportionally to your screen
+- If performance issues occur, try closing other browser tabs

 ## Original Development Prompt